BnkeTia/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-This project os about shell inniti, variables and shellexpansions
+This project is about shell innit, variables and shell expansions